Harper homers as Phillies score 7 in 6th to beat Boston 13-6 - WHIZ News

+BOSTON (AP) — With one big inning, Bryce Harper and the Philadelphia Phillies crushed Boston’s hopes of snapping out of its losing streak.

-BOSTON (AP) — Bryce Harper hit a three-run homer during a seven-run sixth inning and the Philadelphia Phillies came from behind to crush Boston 13-6 on Tuesday night and send the Red Sox to their ninth consecutive loss.
+The Phillies outfielder hit a three-run homer during a seven-run sixth on Tuesday night, and Philadelphia came from behind to beat the Red Sox 13-6 and send them to their ninth consecutive loss.

+“You’re playing a really good game for a few innings, 4-5-6 innings, and all of a sudden it gets out of hand in a hurry,” said Red Sox manager Ron Roenicke, who could empathize with Michael Chavis after he struck out five times.
+“You’ve got to be able to forget some things.
+It’s a very humbling game, as everybody knows.”

 Rhys Hoskins, Phil Gosselin and Jay Bruce also homered for the Phillies, who fell behind 3-0 and still trailed 4-2 before sending nine batters to the plate with two outs in the sixth — getting seven hits and a walk before Colten Brewer, Boston’s third pitcher in the inning, struck out Jay Bruce to end it.